julius-2027/svd-protein-dynamics/README.md

 # svd-protein-dynamics

 Python script applying SVD (Singular Value Decomposition) to an MD (Molecular Dynamics) trajectory to determine the modes of motion of a protein.
+See "main.pdf" for my report and a more detailed description.

 ## Requirements
 **MDAnalysis** (https://www.mdanalysis.org/) to read from and write to molecular dynamics file formats such as PSF, PDB, and DCD.